Whimsy Stick

 Christopher Lee Moran

-Christopher is the founder of Instinctual Balance Dog Training in Coaldale, Colorado and creator of the Whimsy Stick.
-He specializes in drive-based training with high-energy and overexcited dogs, serving Salida, Buena Vista, Cañon City, and the Arkansas Valley.
-This flirt pole for overexcited dogs protocol is used daily across all client breeds and drive levels.
+Christopher is the creator of the Controlled Freedom training philosophy and the Whimsy Stick flirt pole.
+He has spent 10 years specializing in drive-based behavioral modification with high-energy, high-arousal, and overexcited dogs.
+This flirt pole for overexcited dogs protocol is used daily across approximately 400 client dogs of all breeds and drive levels.

 Same dog.
 Same toy.
 Completely different result.

-Standard for overexcited dogs under 40 lbs — built for flirt pole for overexcited dogs sessions.
+Standard for overexcited dogs under 30 lbs.
 Rugged XL for larger breeds.
-Both ship free with a 30-day money-back guarantee from Coaldale, Colorado.
+Both ship free with a 30-day money-back guarantee.
+Build calm with structure, risk-free.

 0